The technological benefits of Symfony in 6 easy lessons

 Permanence is also something that relates to long-term support.
-Today, this support is naturally provided by SensioLabs.
-But there is also an entire ecosystem that has grown up around Symfony since its launch: the community (mailing lists, IRC, etc.) and the many other service companies that have invested in the framework.
+Professional Symfony support is provided by SensioLabs, but there is also an entire ecosystem that has grown up around Symfony since its launch: the community (Slack, Stack Overflow, etc.) and the many other service companies that have invested in the framework.

 Lastly, it is also with a view towards sustainable development that Symfony is distributed under Open Source MIT license, which does not impose constraints and allows the development of Open Source as well as proprietary applications.